O the whaleman’s joys! O I cruise my old cruise again!

 On his second voyage, in July 1868 on the bark Morning Star (also out of New Bedford), he was appointed boatsteerer.
 The boatsteerer sits in the bow of the whaleboat and functions both as the steerer of the boat and the harpooner.
 Mr. Handy kept a journal of this voyage, which is posted here.

-The photo below is of the bark Morning Star.
+The photos below include the bark Morning Star.
 My great-grandfather rose to the position of First Mate on that ship, on a later voyage.

 I subsequently typed and edited the diary and did considerable work on it.
 I looked up many of the places my great-grandfather visited in the South Pacific (using his place names and longitudes and latitudes).
 I looked up contemporary reports of shipping activity and crew lists in the New Bedford Public Library to verify info on some of his voyages.